 Silver Cross Pop

-The Babyzen Yoyo+ is an iconic travel stroller that you'll spot in many airports or train stations around the UK.
+Babyzen Yoyo make iconic travel stroller, which you'll spot in many airports or train stations around the UK.
 We tested the very first iteration back in 2013 and have been testing the updated versions ever since.
-One new change is that it’s now travel-system compatible, which means you can buy car seat adaptors (£60) to use with baby car seats from Besafe, Maxi-Cosi, Cybex and Nuna Pipa.
+The Babyzen Yoyo2 is the latest version and like its predecessor is travel-system compatible.
 Find out whether there are any other big changes to this popular lightweight stroller that you need to know about.